dranikpg/dto-mapper/README.md

 ##### Inspection functions

 Those are triggered _after_ a value has been successfully mapped.
 The value is **always taken by pointer**.
+Likewise to conversion functions, they are not called for fields of directly assignable structs.

 ```go
 mapper.AddInspectFunc(func(dto *UserDto) {